SNU-ARC/any-precision-llm/README.md

 The demo script will load the quantized model, and perform inference on a custom prompt, using specified precisions.
 Include 16 to measure the latency of the original model in fp16.
 The latency at each precision will be measured and displayed.
+Please note that this demonstration serves as a proof-of-concept.
+Further optimizations in the inference pipeline are needed to achieve the best performance of our engine.

 The demo will look like this when run properly: